kishore-1812/named-entity-recognition-DeepL-/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+Named-entity recognition (NER) (also known as entity identification, entity chunking, and entity extraction) is a sub-task of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes etc. Long Short Term Memory Network is an advanced RNN, a sequential network, that allows information to persist.
+It is capable of handling the vanishing gradient problem faced by RNN.
+A recurrent neural network is also known as RNN is used for persistent memory.

 ## Neural Network Model